 - Unwrap and cut into 1/4-in. slices.
 Place 2 in. apart on lightly greased baking sheets.
 Bake at 350° for 10-12 minutes or until lightly browned.
 Remove to wire racks to cool completely.

 - In a small bowl, mix confectioners' sugar, butter, vanilla and enough milk to achieve desired consistency.
 Pipe onto cookies.
 Let stand until set.

 - To Make Ahead: Dough can be made 2 days in advance.
-Wrap logs in plastic wrap and place in a resealable bag.
+Wrap logs in plastic and place in a resealable bag.
 Store in the refrigerator.